Cubulation of Bruhat graphs: Cubulation

 \subsection{Cubical lattices}

 We now introduce a special family of directed graphs which we call \emph{cubical lattices}, and discuss their structure as a graded poset.
-Recall that by $\N$ we mean the set of non-negative integers.
+Recall that by $\N$ we mean the set of non-negative integers, i.e.~$\N = \{0,1,2,\ldots\}$.